Hurricane-k/carry-bio/content/posts/blog14/index.md

 In our audio-based detection, we use the ARIMA model, usually applied in financial analysis, to fit the pump high-, medium-, and low-frequency domain signals.
 If the audio is non-smooth, the d-order difference operation is first performed to turn it into a smooth time series.
 For smooth audio, the ARIMA model is used directly.
 So we can identify smooth and other audio.

 # Acknowledge
 1. ***<font color=blue>Big big thank you to some of my older research group mates.
 They made the majority of contributions to this work.
-Without him, this work cannot be here.
+Without him/them, this work cannot be here.
 They are so nice and patient to help me to start other research independently.</font>*** If you are interested in our study, or if it inspires you, don't hesitate to click [here](https://www.sciencedirect.com/science/article/pii/S0378778821002516) to learn more details.
 2. **Big big thank you to some companies who trust us and sponsor us to start and improve the idea of the inspection robots.**
 3. The first picture cited at the beginning is from [Unsplash.com](https://unsplash.com/) and Photographer [*Crystal Kwok*](https://unsplash.com/@spacexuan).